dortania/GPU-Buyers-Guide/misc/bootflag.md

 * `agdpmod=vit9696`
   * Disables `board-id` check, may be needed for when screen turns black after finishing booting
 * `agdpmod=pikera`
-  * Renames `board-id` to `board-ix` effectively disabling boardID checks, this is an alternative when `agdpmod=vit9696` either is broken or doesn't work like with macOS 10.15.1\(WhateverGreen 1.3.4 no longer requires this\)
+  * Renames `board-id` to `board-ix` effectively disabling boardID checks, this is based off of Pikera's work [here](https://pikeralpha.wordpress.com/2015/11/23/patching-applegraphicsdevicepolicy-kext/)
-* `-radcfg`
-  * Fixes Navi support for WhateverName.app
-* `-radgl`
-  * Forces OpenGL, useful for debugging
+  * This is also required for all Navi GPUs due to the difference in framework with the x6000 drivers

 ## Nvidia Boot Arguments

 * `nvda_drv=1`
   * A boot flag that refuses to die, **STOP USING IT**.
-Used for enabling Nvidia's WebDrivers pre-macOS Sierra but no longer works as it was moved to an NVRAM variable instead, use `NvidiaWeb` under `System Parameters` in your config.plist
+Used for enabling Nvidia's WebDrivers pre-macOS Sierra but no longer works as it was moved to an NVRAM variable instead.
+     * For Clover, use `NvidiaWeb` under `System Parameters` in your config.plist.
+     * For OpenCore, use `NVRAM -> Add -> 7C436110-AB2A-4BBB-A880-FE41995C9F82 -> nvda_drv: <31>` in your config.plist.
   * The WebDrivers in Sierra and High Sierra also support another boot argument called `nvda_drv_vrl=1`, this will actually do the same thing as `nvda_drv=1` did in previous versions
 * `nv_disable=1`
   * Forces GPU into VESA mode\(no GPU acceleration\), useful for troubleshooting and when having issues installing Nvidia's WebDrivers.
 This is a macOS flag so WEG is not needed.